 Gain the mental (and physical) edge on your competitors during training – Wayne Goldsmith

-Wayne Goldsmith is the founder of WG Coaching, a company with 25 years’ experience working with some of the best coaches, athletes, teams and sporting organisations in the world
+Wayne Goldsmith is the founder of WG Coaching, a company with 25 years’ experience working with some of the best coaches, personal trainers, athletes, teams and sporting organisations in the world

 Wayne is a coaching professional with a remarkable, unique and very special background in sport.
 Since the early 1990’s, Wayne has worked directly with Olympic champions, professional athletes, professional teams, and winning coaches across the globe.
 Wayne has been Chairman of several high-profile and innovative performance committees including Swimming Australia, Triathlon Australia and Australian Rugby Union, to name just a few.